petarov/awesome-mdm-dev/README.md

 ## Tools :hammer_and_wrench:

-   * [Test DPC App](https://github.com/googlesamples/android-testdpc) - Test DPC is an app designed to help test applications and platforms in an Android work profile
+   * [googlesamples/android-testdpc](https://github.com/googlesamples/android-testdpc) - Test DPC is an app designed to help test applications and platforms in an Android work profile
-   * [Android Play Store Apps by Google](https://github.com/petarov/google-android-app-ids) - A list of package names, links and genres for Android apps made by Google on the Play Store
+   * [petarov/google-android-app-ids](https://github.com/petarov/google-android-app-ids) - A list of package names, links and genres for Android apps made by Google on the Play Store

 # Microsoft (Windows)
 ## Resources :bookmark_tabs: